 Liquidity Risk: The Group's strategy is to maintain sufficient funds in unencumbered liquid form at all times to ensure that its liabilities can be met as they fall due.
 Regular stress testing of liquidity is undertaken by separately using 20 week and 3 month time horizons.
 The Group operates within closely monitored Board-approved liquidity policy limits, which are reviewed on a daily basis by the Group's Finance and Treasury departments, reported to the Treasury Committee and considered by the Board each month.
-During 2019, the Group continued to have a significant proportion of its liquid assets deposited with the Bank of England.
+During 2020, the Group continued to have a significant proportion of its liquid assets deposited with the Bank of England.

 Capital Risk: In order to conserve capital, the Group has continued not to undertake new lending.
-As explained on page 4 of the Group's 2019 Annual Report and Accounts, as at 31 December 2019 the Group continues to have headroom above its Pillar 1 plus Pillar 2A requirement in total capital terms, but did not meet the qualitative standards for the level of CET 1 regulatory capital.
+As explained on pages 6 and 7, as at 31 December 2020 the Group continues to have headroom above its Total Capital Requirement in total capital terms, but did not meet the qualitative standards for the level of CET 1 regulatory capital.
 The Group has continued to explore ways in which the CET 1 regulatory capital position could be improved.
-As at 31 December 2019, the requirement to hold 4.5% of CET 1 capital against Risk Weighted Assets was met but it is recognised that a stress event or other significant loss could result in a future breach.
+As at 31 December 2020, the requirement to hold 4.5% of CET 1 capital against Risk Weighted Assets was met but it is recognised that a stress event or other significant loss could result in a future breach.
 This risk is monitored and under regular review in ongoing discussions with the PRA.
-As a result of the shortfall against qualitative standards for the level of CET 1 regulatory capital, under CRD IV article 141, in order to conserve capital, the Group has not paid coupons on PIBS since April 2016 and may remain prohibited from making the PIBS coupon payments due in April 2020.
+As a result of the shortfall against qualitative standards for the level of CET 1 regulatory capital, in order to conserve capital, the Group has not paid coupons on PIBS since April 2016 and under the applicable regulatory capital conservation rules may remain prohibited from making the PIBS coupon payments due in April 2021.
 The Board considers that there continues to be uncertainty over the Group's ability to make coupon payments thereafter.

 Interest Rate Risk: The Group's mortgage and savings products have different interest rate types and differing maturity profiles.
 This means that the Group is exposed to movements in interest rates.
 A movement in an external interest rate (e.g. Bank of England Base Rate or LIBOR) does not always affect every mortgage and savings product that the Group holds.
 The Group has more fixed rate mortgage products (notably its lifetime mortgages) than it has fixed rate savings products.
 Presently, there are no interest rate swaps in place to mitigate the risk.
-The interest rate risk position is monitored by the Risk Committee and the Board and is managed via the setting of internal policy limits and through the holding of an ascribed level of regulatory capital to mitigate the risk of interest rate scenarios over the long-term.
+The interest rate risk position is monitored by the Risk Committee and the Board and is managed via the setting of internal policy limits and through the holding of an ascribed level of regulatory capital to mitigate the risk of interest rate movement.
+The Board has considered this risk by its review of financial projections under differing interest rate scenarios over the long-term including the possibility of Base Rate becoming negative.
 The Group has a natural partial hedge provided by fixed coupons on capital and some savings products.